ramirorichmand/RR5_UnconfirmedTitle/README.md

 5. Open your browser and visit: `http://localhost:3000`

 ## Disclaimer ⚠️
-Please note that Ramiro's Bistro cannot be held responsible for any unexpected cravings, sudden bursts of laughter, or the uncontrollable urge to wear a chef's hat.
+Please note that Ramiro's Bistro cannot be held responsible for any unexpected cravings or the uncontrollable urge to wear a chef's hat.
 Proceed with caution and indulge at your own risk!

 If you're ready for a delightful fusion of gourmet cuisine and entertainment, we invite you to join us at Ramiro's Bistro.
 We guarantee a satisfying experience for your taste buds! 😄🍽️